 \section{Discussions}

-In this work, we have demonstrated a quantum algorithmic framework for causal inference, validating its ability to resolve statistical paradoxes and quantify confounding bias through both high-fidelity simulations and a proof-of-principle experiment on a quantum processor.
+In this work, we have demonstrated a quantum algorithmic framework for causal inference, validating its ability to reproduce the classical resolution of Simpson-type paradoxes and quantify confounding bias through both high-fidelity simulations and a small-scale experimental demonstration on a quantum processor.
 Beyond the specific numerical outcomes, our findings support a deeper interpretation of quantum circuits as direct physical analogues for SCMs.
 As established in our foundational work~\cite{kang:2025:esc-arxiv}, this framework uses superposition to represent the probabilistic nature of causal variables.
 Crucially, both the arrows representing true causal effects and those forming the confounding structures that induce spurious correlations are realized by the same physical mechanism: entanglement generated via controlled gates.
 From this perspective, the $\mathcal{DO}$-operator is implemented via the circuit surgery procedure---a structural modification that creates a new physical system corresponding to the interventional world.
 Building on this interpretation, the following sections will analyze the specific biases observed in our models, position our work relative to classical methods and its implications for AI, and discuss the limitations and future directions of this approach.